Businesses in Luxembourg are generally and historically conducted through limited liability companies with the following corporate form:

 Corporate Tax Rates

-As from 2019, the general combined CIT rate for Luxembourg tax resident companies is 24.94%.
+As from 2021, the general combined CIT rate for Luxembourg tax-resident companies is 24.94%.

 A minimum amount of NWT applies of EUR4,815 if:

-When one of these requirements is not met, the Luxembourg companies would be subject to a minimum amount of NWT varying between EUR535 and EUR32,100, depending on the balance sheet total.
+When one of these requirements is not met, the Luxembourg companies would be subject to a minimum amount of NWT varying between EUR535 (for a balance sheet total up to EUR350,000) and EUR32,100 (for a balance sheet total exceeding EUR20 million).

 Please see 2.9 Incorporated Businesses and Notable Taxes for further information on the NWT and minimum NWT.